Skip to Content

 Close overhead view of finished coffee filter dragonfly with green plastic spoon body and rainbow colored wings laying on gray wood background.

-Coffee Filter Dragonfly Craft Supplies:
+Benefits of This Coffee Filter Craft

 Pack of green plastic spoons, coffee filters, pipe cleaners, googly eyes, markers, scissors, and hot glue gun on white wood background.